shina-wq/frontend_mentor_challenges/README.md

 Where applicable, solutions are deployed and accessible via GitHub Pages or other platforms.
 Live links are included in each project's README.

+## 👤 My Frontend Mentor Profile

+You can view all my submitted solutions and ongoing progress on my [Frontend Mentor profile](https://www.frontendmentor.io/profile/shina-wq).

 ## 🌱 Learning in Progress

 This is a living repository.
 I'm continuously working on new challenges and updating past projects as I learn better practices and tools.